Emirate of Asir: The Idrisi-Saudi Settlement

 Saudi Arabian aspirations faced obstacles from the Sharif and al-Idrisi.
 They jointly had some of the best farming spots on the Arabian Peninsula, near the Red Sea.
 Ibn Saud initially adopted a patient approach because he wanted to stay on good terms with Britain.
 He tried to stop the Ikhwan, from attacking towns outside of Najd.
 Soon, a chance came for Ibn Saud to get into Asir.

-The Asir highlands used to be part of the First Saudi state back in the 1800s, and the people there still liked the idea of Saudi rule. tribes such as Qahtan and Shahran tribes were into Wahhabism.
+The Asir highlands used to be part of the First Saudi state back in the 1800s, and the people there still liked the idea of Saudi rule.
+Tribes such as Qahtan and Shahran tribes supported Wahhabism.
 In 1911, when the Ottomans were in charge, they made Hasan ibn Ali ibn A'id, a descendant of A'id ibn Mari (who fought the Ottomans earlier), governor of Abha.
 After the Ottomans left, al-A'id family tried to take over the area.
 Hasan ibn Ali was friendly with the Sharif of Mecca, who probably backed his plan to spread influence south of Hejaz.
 But nearby tribes didn't like the al-A'id and asked Ibn Saud for help.

 In 1920, Ibn Saud sent an expedition to Asir al-Sarah to back up the mountain tribes there.
 Around April-May of that year, Saudi troops took down Hasan ibn A'id near Abha.
-Ibn Saud’s son, Faisal ibn Abd al-Aziz, and his cousin, Abd al-Aziz ibn Musa'id, were in charge of the Saudi group.
+Ibn Saud's son, Faisal ibn Abd al-Aziz, and his cousin, Abd al-Aziz ibn Musa'id, were in charge of the Saudi group.
 Later that summer, Ibn Saud sent some people to talk to al-Idrisi, and they worked out a deal about Asir al-Sarah in summer 1920.

 In the fall of 1920, the two rulers signed a treaty saying they needed to specify the tribes and define them so each can do what God wants with the people they control.
 The agreement split up different tribes between the two.
 Ibn Saud got control over the Qahtan, Shahran, Wadi'a, and Rufayda mountain tribes, which were some of the most important. al-Idrisi got control over the Tihamah tribes, including the Rijal al-Ma.
-The treaty also said that both sides had to stay out of each other’s business and work together as friends.
+The treaty also said that both sides had to stay out of each other's business and work together as friends.
 Both sides appeared to benefit from this arrangement, as it pacified allies of their mutual rival, King Hussein of Hejaz.
 From al-Idrisi perspective, the agreement relieved them of responsibility for the troublesome A'id family, though at the cost of territorial reduction.